nahid/apify/docs/Apify-Documentation.md

 ## Configuration Properties

-This section details all the configuration properties used in the API Tester, both for the global configuration file (`apify-config.json`) and individual API test files.
+This section details all the configuration properties used in the Apify, both for the global configuration file (`apify-config.json`) and individual API test files.

 ### Configuration File Properties